glFusion/astore/README.md

   * By date added, ascending or descending
   * Random ordering (Will give odd results if more than one page of results.)
   * No sorting (Database natural sorting)

+### Block Associate ID for Header
+To avoid artificaly inflating the click count on Amazon's Associate Central you can specify a header string to exclude from seeing the associate tag info in product URLs.
+The URL will still link to the product page at Amazon but the associate ID will not be included.

+### Block Associate ID if Admin
+Also, you can exclude logged-in administrators from having the associate ID appear in product links if this is set to "Yes"